-Artemis applied to the FCC to take permission to test an LTE wireless network in a San Bernardino event center using its pCell technology.
+Artemis applied to the FCC for permission to test an LTE wireless network in a San Bernardino event center using its pCell technology.
 The FCC has just approved Artemis’ proposal to test pCell operations.
 The test will be conducted on Dish Network’s licensed 3.5GHz CBRS spectrum.

-Artemis claims that their pCell technology can deliver ten times the capacity of standard LTE/5G networks.
+Artemis claims its pCell technology can deliver ten times the capacity of standard LTE/5G networks.
 It is just because of the sophisticated spectrum interference control.

 The startup filed to the FCC: “The proposed spectrum is licensed by Dish Wireless, who has given Rearden [the company behind Artemis] permission to use the spectrum during the requested period for these experiments.”